Apple Car Key Guide: All Supported Vehicles

 Toyota Digital Key: Requires Remote Connect subscription at $8 monthly standalone or $15 monthly bundled.
 After the one-year free trial expires, the digital key stops functioning unless you maintain an active subscription.
 Some vehicles charge a $275 one-time fee for digital key hardware capability.

-Over five years of ownership, Toyota Digital Key costs $480 to $900 depending on subscription tier.
-Apple Car Key costs zero dollars.
+Over five years of ownership, Toyota Digital Key costs $480 to $900 depending on subscription tier, while Apple Car Key costs nothing.
+The financial comparison requires no interpretation.

 Storage and Access